JammerDEV-Es/HTB-Hack-The-Box-/Monitors Four/README.md

 -url http://cacti.monitorsfour.htb
 ```
 By exploiting this vulnerability, you will gain access to the user's system, and from there you will need to navigate to the `/home/marcus/` directory, where the user.txt file will be located.

+## Stuff used in this machine
+- Hashcat
+- Netcat
+- CVE-(CVE-2025-24367)
+- Curl Method